 Per the healthcare.gov website, all 2017 Marketplace coverage ends as of December 31, 2017, no matter when it started.
 The Patient Protection and Affordable Care Act, often referred to as Obamacare, requires most taxpayers who can afford health insurance to be covered by a healthcare policy or be subject to a penalty, beginning in 2014.
 Taxpayers within certain ranges of income may qualify for subsidies to make their insurance coverage more affordable.
 If you are not already covered by a plan or are looking for a more affordable plan or just have questions about the Individual Mandate under the Affordable Care Act, you can use the following links to compare prices on qualified health plans and sign up for a plan that meets your needs and meets the minimum essential coverage required under the Patient Protection and Affordable Care Act.

-For those 65 and older - If you are 65 and older, you may use this site to sign up for Medicare.
+For those 65 and older - If you will soon be 65 and older, you may use this site to find information on signing up for Medicare.

-For those under age 65 - Use this link to find out if you MAY qualify for a subsidy or premium tax credit based upon your household income and number of exemptions you will be eligible to claim on your 2017 tax return.
+For those under age 65 - Use this link to healthcare.gov to find out if you MAY qualify for a subsidy or premium tax credit based upon your household income and number of exemptions you will be eligible to claim on your 2018 tax return.
 Estimate your tax penalty if you and/or your family members are not covered by a health insurance policy during the tax year.

 To accurately determine if you qualify for a subsidy or premium tax credit, you need to answer the questions as truthfully as possible when applying for health insurance.
 This is the case whether you apply for coverage online through the healthcare.gov website, through the DrakeHealth website, or by consulting an insurance representative.